 Effective May 15, 2008 the Company initiated a Stock Option/Restricted Stock Unit Exchange Offer (the Offer).
 Pursuant to the Offer, employees (other than executive officers) had the opportunity to exchange certain stock options issued by the Company after April 1, 2007 for restricted stock units (RSUs).
 The exchange ratio was one RSU in exchange for two stock options.
 The RSUs vest one-sixth on December 1, 2008 and one-sixth each six months thereafter such that all RSUs issued pursuant to the Offer will be vested no later than June 1, 2011.
 The Offer was carried out in accordance with tender offer documents filed with the SEC on May 15, 2008.
 The Offer expired June 16, 2008.
 In aggregate, 2,002,100 eligible stock options were tendered by eligible employees and 1,001,051 RSUs were issued in exchange pursuant to the Offer.
-In addition, the Company entered into agreements with executive officers whereby 875,000 stock options were exchanged for 437,500 RSUs.
-The Company determined this was a Type I (probable-to-probable) modification for substantially all of the tendered options.
+In addition, the Company entered into agreements with executive officers whereby 875,000 stock options.
 Accordingly, the Company measured the incremental fair value of the RSUs issued over that of the options tendered and recorded \$29,000 of additional unrecognized share-based compensation, as well as unrecognized share-based compensation related to the offer, will be recognized over the vesting period of the RSUs using the straight-line method over the vesting period.